Who are the men that pick for scraps amongst the ruins at the end of history?

 Well, it's just that underlying thing of what a pub used to be.

-I am actually glad about that, though.
+I'm actually glad about that though.

-It's just nothing against.
+It's just nothing against pubs.

 Periodically, I don't mind.

-I'm playing a rock band at a pub at the end of the month, damn it.
+When I go to the pub, I'm playing a rock band at a pub at the end of the month, damn it.

 Well, to be fair, this is a specific event.

-It's exactly the next point.
+That goes a step further is exactly the next point.

-They're not forced to sit with a large group watching football, all screaming and cheering.
+They're not forced to sit with a large group watching football all screaming and cheering.

 Basically, they can sit around and talk.

-It's a social local watering hole.
+It's a local watering hole.

 It's a town hall.

-So obviously, that's one thing, right?
+And so another, so obviously that's one thing, right?

-And then I want to talk about the bloody stupid mouse.
+has been suffered greatly which is obviously not good and then I want to talk about the I Bloody stupid mouse.

 I'll get there.